openharmony/docs/en/application-dev/reference/apis/js-apis-arraylist.md

 removeByRange(fromIndex: number, toIndex: number): void

-Removes from this container all of the entries within a range, including the entry at the start position but not that at the end position.
+Removes from this container all of the elements within a range, including the element at the start position but not that at the end position.

+**System capability**: SystemCapability.Utils.Lang

 **Parameters**